Celia Cruz

 In 1960, after the Cuban Revolution caused the nationalization of the music industry, Cruz left her native country, becoming one of the symbols and spokespersons of the Cuban community in exile.
 Cruz continued her career, first in Mexico, and then in the United States, the country that she took as her definitive residence.
 In the 1960s, she collaborated with Tito Puente, recording her signature tune "Bemba colorá".
 In the 1970s, she signed for Fania Records and became strongly associated with the salsa genre, releasing hits such as "Quimbara".
 She often appeared live with Fania All-Stars and collaborated with Johnny Pacheco and Willie Colón.
-During the last years of her career, Cruz continued to release successful songs such as "La vida es un carnaval" and "La negra tiene tumbao".
+During the last years of her career, Cruz continued to release successful songs such as "La vida es un carnaval" and "La negra tiene tumbao", and collaborated with Wyclef Jean and Lauryn Hill on "Guantanamera", which was nominated for the Grammy Award for Best Rap Performance By A Duo Or Group.

 Her musical legacy is made up of a total of 37 studio albums, as well as numerous live albums and collaborations.
 Throughout her career, she was awarded numerous prizes and distinctions, including two Grammy Awards and three Latin Grammy Awards.
 In addition to her prolific career in music, Cruz also made several appearances as an actress in movies and telenovelas.
 Her catchphrase "¡Azúcar!" ("Sugar!") has become one of the most recognizable symbols of salsa music.

+In 2026, Cruz was posthumously inducted into the Rock and Roll Hall of Fame as an early musical influence.